-The puddle of water shimmered.
-The fox’s frozen exhalation had laced the puddle with fern-like frost.
-When each leaf of frost melted, surface tension caused the puddle to ripple.
-This rippling was the only motion in the ocean of sand and dust.
+The puddle shimmered.
+The fox’s exhalation had laced it with a fern of frost.
+When frost-leaves melted, the puddle rippled.
+This rippling was the only motion in the ocean of dust.

-So it slapped the surface of the water to make more bubbles.
-The arm grabbed bubbly foam in its hand—a right hand—and squeezed another arm from it.
-The first arm felt the second arm and palpated its fingers to count them.
-There were five, but this second arm was a right arm as well, so the first arm pushed it back into the water and sculpted its foam again.
-This time the new arm was a left arm, and the arms could get to work.
+So it slapped the puddle to make more foam.
+The arm squeezed another arm from the foam.
+The first arm palpated its fingers to count them; there were five, but the new arm was a right arm as well, so the first arm mushed it back into foam and sculpted it again.
+The new arm was a left arm, and the arms set to work.

-Then the arms dragged the head and the legs to the torso and attached them at the neck and thighs.
-The arms attached themselves to the foam at their shoulders.
-Then the arms scooped the remaining puddle-water and washed the body all over, and the water became body-hair and the puddle was gone.
+The arms attached the head to the torso’s neck, the legs to the torso’s thighs, and themselves to the shoulders.
+They dripped the remaining puddle-water over their body, and the water became hair and the puddle was gone.

-The whole body stood up, shakily because its head was on backward.
+The whole body stood shakily because its head was backward.
 The arms turned the head and dotted the eyes with pupils.
-With help from the eyes, the arms adjusted the alignment of all the limbs.

-As he sat, he wondered how he had gotten here.
-He could recall cleaning a bong, and supposed a combination of crickets and alcohol could give him terrible nightmares.
-Or perhaps the powder left in Leo’s bowl was cricket mixed with centipede.
+Why was he here?
+He recalled cleaning a bong, and supposed combining crickets and alcohol could produce delusions.
+Or perhaps the powder in Leo’s bowl was cricket mixed with centipede.
 Or pure centipede!
-Maybe Leo knew Dan would take his bong, and had put his strongest centipede in it to punk him.
-Dan tried not to think about it; he decided to pretend this was reality, because it felt real, and because the thought of being trapped in a centipede-induced hallucination made him feel like teeth were lodged in his throat.
-Being stranded on a Mountain to die alone would be for the best.
+Maybe Leo knew Dan would take his bong, and prepared centipede to punk him.
+Dan tried not to think about it; he pretended this was reality, because it felt real, and the alternative of being trapped in a hallucination made him feel teeth take root in his throat.
+Dying alone on a Mountain would be for the best.

-A white cloud appeared on the horizon, and Dan watched until he remembered the reason he was watching the horizon was to spot objects like white clouds.
-He could not remember why white clouds were so important, so he was afraid.
+A white cloud appeared on the horizon.
+Dan could not remember why he was watching the horizon, so he was afraid.
 Dan ran.

-He hid behind a rocky crest and watched the white cloud roll towards the Mountain.
-When it touched the Mountainside it popped like a bubble into a pile of snow.
-The snow took pride in sculpting itself into a white fox.
-The fox strode up the Mountainside and clawed at the dust.
+He hid behind rocks and watched the cloud pop like a bubble of snow.
+The snow sculpted itself into a fox.
+The fox clawed at the dust.

-The Mountain shook and a hole opened.
-The giant bird emerged from the deep core of the Mountain and greeted the fox with wave of a wing concealed by its robes.
-They had a conversation which Dan could not hear; the fox dove for the hole in the Mountainside, but the giant bird blocked it from the cave opening.
-The fox relented and waited for the bird to prepare the cave.
+The Mountain shook and a cave opened.
+The giant bird emerged from the Mountain and greeted the fox with a wave of its robes.
+Dan could not hear their conversation; the fox dove for the cave, but the bird blocked it.
+The fox relented and waited.

-The bird pulled from inside the Mountain the tip of a wide white wing which it used to line the top, bottom, and sides of the cave like a thick rug and heavy curtains.
+The bird pulled, from inside the Mountain, the tip of a wide white wing which lined the cave like a thick rug and heavy curtains.

-Dan waited until both the fox and the giant bird had disappeared.
-Then he crept to the hole.
-The cave breathed like a beast.
-The white wing made subtle adjustments like an uncomfortable tongue.
+Dan crept to the cave.
+It breathed like a beast.
+The white wing made adjustments like an uncomfortable tongue.

-Dan debated entering the hole until he realized the hole was closing.
-His impulse chose for him: he threw himself onto the wing.
-The Mountain swallowed him like a bitter pill.
+Dan debated entering until he realized the cave was closing.
+He threw himself on the wing.
+The Mountain swallowed him like a pill.